Acute Infectious Arthritis

 • Sometimes imaging studies

-Infectious arthritis is suspected in patients with acute monarticular or oligoarticular arthritis and in patients with other combinations of symptoms characteristic of particular infectious arthritis syndromes (eg, migratory polyarthritis, tenosynovitis, and skin lesions typical of disseminated gonococcal infection; erythema migrans or other symptoms and signs of Lyme disease).
+Infectious arthritis is suspected in patients with acute monoarticular or oligoarticular arthritis and in patients with other combinations of symptoms characteristic of particular infectious arthritis syndromes (eg, migratory polyarthritis, tenosynovitis, and skin lesions typical of disseminated gonococcal infection; erythema migrans or other symptoms and signs of Lyme disease).

 Pearls & Pitfalls

-General arthritis
+Infectious arthritis

 The presence of crystals does not exclude coexisting infectious arthritis.
-Initial synovial fluid analysis often cannot differentiate between infectious and other inflammatory synovial fluid.
-There is significant overlap between the synovial cell counts in fluids from patients with gout and infection.
-If differentiation is impossible by clinical means or synovial fluid examination, infectious arthritis is assumed, pending culture results.
-Inoculation of synovial fluid into aerobic blood culture bottles can improve detection of Kingella kingae.
+Initial synovial fluid analysis cannot differentiate between infectious and other inflammatory synovial fluid (8).
+There is significant overlap between the synovial cell counts in fluids from patients with gout, calcium pyrophosphate crystal–associated arthritis, and infection.
+If differentiation is impossible by clinical means or synovial fluid examination, infectious arthritis should be assumed and treated, pending culture results.

 Gonococcal arthritis